Justice Dept. to investigate rural Alabama county with inadequate sewage systems

 “Sanitation is a basic human need, and no one in the United States should be exposed to risk of illness and other serious harm because of inadequate access to safe and effective sewage management,” said Assistant Attorney General Kristen Clarke, who oversees the Justice Department’s civil rights division.

-Title VI of the 1964 Civil Rights Act prohibits jurisdictions and entities that receive federal financial assistance from discriminating on the basis of race, color or national origin.
+Clarke said the investigation will include site visits, interviews with residents and consultations with subject matter experts.
+The goal is to determine whether the situation appears to violate Title VI of the 1964 Civil Rights Act, which prohibits jurisdictions and entities that receive federal financial assistance from discriminating on the basis of race, color or national origin.

+If federal investigators discover Title VI violations, they will work with officials in Alabama in hopes of pursuing voluntary solutions.
+The Justice Department also could move to impose its own reforms if necessary.

+Clarke linked the alleged deficiencies in Lowndes to decaying infrastructure networks across the country that disproportionately affect poor and minority communities.
+She pointed to the $1.2 trillion infrastructure bill approved this month by a bipartisan congressional majority as a way to rectify some of those issues.

 Lowndes is a sparsely populated county located between the cities of Selma and Montgomery.
 Most of its nearly 10,000 residents live in unincorporated areas that are not connected to municipal sanitation systems.
 Nearly three-quarters of residents are Black.